HMPNK/HANNO/README.md

 ```

 ### Input files
-* Proteins ("-p" / "-P") should be formatted like they come from NCBI to make use of it in functional annotation: >XP_032605298.2 titin [Taeniopygia guttata]
+* Proteins ("-p" / "-P") should be formatted like they come from NCBI to make use of it in functional annotation:
+  >XP_032605298.2 titin [Taeniopygia guttata]
+  MTTKAPTFTQPLQSVVALEGSAATFEAHISGFPVPEVNWFRDGQVLSAATLPGVQISFSDGRARLVIP...
 * If no input via "-P", protein input via "-p" will be used for gene-modeling and for functional annotation.
 * If input via "-p" and "-P", "-p" will be use for modelling and -P will be used for functional annotation.
 * long RNA sequence (Refseq mRNA, ISOSEQ from your organism) should be input via "-r"